wagtail/wagtail/docs/deployment/under_the_hood.md

-# Wagtail Deployment: Under the Hood
+# Deployment: Under the hood

 This doc provides a technical deep-dive into Wagtail hosting concepts.
 Most likely, you'll want to [choose a hosting provider](index.md) instead.